cmcdota/docker-apache-php56-oci8/README.md

-# paliari/apache-php56-oci8
+# cmcdota/docker-apache-php56-oci8
-Docker image PHP 5.6 and Apache
+Docker image PHP 5.6 and Nginx+php-fpm

 > Images with *dev* suffix contains everything in *pro* and some other requirements for development like composer